dzervas/whynot.fail/content/post/micropython-on-bluefruit-nrf52832-with-j-link-and-openocd.md

     Type "help()" for more information.
     >>>

-If you want to play with other kind of firmware (Rust/C/whatever) and you have to flash ELF or `hex` files, here is a little helper:
+If you want to play with other kind of firmware (Rust/C/whatever) and you have to flash ELF or `hex` files, here is a little helper (put it on your `.bashrc` or `.zshrc`):

 ```shell script
 function adafruit-nrfutil-hex() {